BioMedAI-UCSC/InverseSR/README.md

 ![title](img/title.png)
 ---
 We have developed an unsupervised technique for MRI super-resolution.
 We leverage a recent pre-trained Brain LDM for building powerful image priors over T1w brain MRIs.
 Our method is capable of being adapted to different settings of MRI SR problems at test time.
-Our method try to find the optimal latent representation $z^∗$ in the latent space of GAN, which could be mapped to represent the SR MRI $G(z^∗)$.
+Our method try to find the optimal latent representation $z^∗$ in the latent space of the Brain LDM, which could be mapped to represent the SR MRI $G(z^∗)$.

 <p align="center">
     <img src="img/Method_Detail.gif" width="800" />
 </p>

-This gif shows the image space of the gradual optimization process when InverseSR tries to find the optimal latent representation $z^∗$.
+This gif shows the image space of the gradual optimization process when InverseSR finds the optimal latent representation $z^∗$.
 <p align="center">
     <img src="img/InverseSR_2.gif" width="300" height="300" />
 </p>